GeekFreak01/Keyboard/README.md

 field.
 After clicking **Assign**, pressing the button (or its hotkey) will run the command via the system shell.
 For example, entering `firefox` will launch the Firefox browser.

+## Tray mode

+When the GUI window is minimized or closed, it hides and a small tray icon appears.
+Right-click this icon to reopen the window or quit the application.
+Choosing **Quit** disconnects from OBS before exiting.